pytorch/xla/docs/dynamo.md

 We are currently working on the optimizer support and that will be availiable on nightly soon but won't be in the 2.0 release.

+### Feature gaps
+There are few gaps we want to call out that are preventing us from using the TorchDynamo on larger scale models.

+1. TorchDynamo does not trace the communication ops(like `all_reduce` and `all_gather`) yet.
+It will let the communication ops run on eager mode, which is not ideal for PyTorch/XLA use case since we would want the compiler to see all communication ops in the same graph.
+2. TorchDynamo will trace forward and backward into separate graphs.
+For PyTorch/XLA it is important to let the XLA compiler see the whole step as one graph to best optimize the speed.
+There is also a fixed overhead to launch every device execution which make executing multiple graphs per training step less ideal.

+These feature gaps compared to Lazy Tensor makes it less efficient in real world training use cases, especially the tracing cost can be overlapped with the execution in training.

 ### Take away
 TorchDynamo provides a really promising way for the compiler backend to hide the complexity from the user and easily retrieve the modeling code in a graph format.
-Compared with PyTorch/XLA’s traditional Lazy Tensor way of extracting the graph, TorchDynamo can skip the graph tracing for every iteration hence provide a much better inference response time.
-However TorchDynamo does not trace the communication ops(like `all_reduce` and `all_gather`) yet and it provides separate graphs for the forward and the backward which hurts xla performance.
-These feature gaps compared to Lazy Tensor makes it less efficient in real world training use cases, especially the tracing cost can be overlapped with the execution in training.
+Compared with PyTorch/XLA's traditional Lazy Tensor way of extracting the graph, TorchDynamo can skip the graph tracing for every iteration, hence providing a much better inference response time.

+However with feature gaps mentioned above, training using torch dynamo is still a WIP.
+If you have a model that PyTorch/XLA supports, you will likely see a significant speed up when doing inference with the new dynamo xla bridge.
 The PyTorch/XLA team will keep investing in TorchDynamo and work with upstream to mature the training story.